© Rasbak, some rights reserved (CC-BY-SA) · Wikimedia Commons

 Native Range

-Agrostis capillaris is native to Europe, particularly common throughout the British Isles, Scandinavia, and temperate regions of continental Europe.
-It naturally occurs in grasslands, meadows, heathlands, and along roadsides in its native range.Suggested Uses
+Agrostis capillaris is native to Europe, particularly throughout the British Isles, Scandinavia, and the temperate regions of continental Europe, in grasslands, meadows, heathlands, and roadsides.
+The species has naturalized widely in cool-temperate regions of North America and elsewhere and appears as a weedy grass in lawns and pasture.Suggested Uses

 Appearance